 About

-Lauren has been invited to lecture on health equity and health justice at medical and nursing schools across North America.
-She has also given workshops to healthcare, legal, healthcare risk management, and medical audit organizations across the United States, Canada, and in the United Kingdom on how to implement more just, compassionate, equitable healthcare to members of marginalized groups.
+Lauren has been invited to lecture on health equity and health justice at medical and nursing schools across North America and at many local, national, and international healthcare organizations including Norton Healthcare, Baptist Health, Kindred Hospitals, University of Louisville Hospital, Cincinnati Children’s Hospital Medical Center, Adventist Health, Trillium Health Partners, the Cleveland Clinic, and University of Toronto Hospitals.
+She has also presented grand rounds at hospitals across North America and has led workshops for healthcare, legal, healthcare risk management, and medical audit organizations across the United States, Canada, and in the United Kingdom on how to implement more just, compassionate, equitable healthcare to members of marginalized groups.

 Lauren has collaborated with University of Louisville's School of Medicine eQuality Project (the first national pilot project to include LGBTQ+ content into medical school curriculum), the LGBTQ+ Center, and UofL's Center for Mental Health Disparities.
 She has received grants from University of Louisville's Cooperative Consortium for Transdisciplinary Social Justice Research (2017-2019), Norton Healthcare Petersdorf Foundation (2023-2026), in addition to many university research fellowships.